Dumi-IIE/Final_Assignment2_DumisaniMbele_ST10437163-GR01-/README.md

 Step 2 - Open the Tamagotchi application onto the home screen Step 3 - Click the "get-started" button to proceed to the second screen Step 4 - Interact with the feed, clean and play button which will manipulate the different ratings associated with your virtual pet
+Step 5 -  Maintain the well-being of the virtual pet by balancing the different ratings associated with the pet to keep it healthy